FahimFBA/react-crash/README.md

 :star: Extra feature: Enter button functionality for searching movies and tv shows.

 The website is deployed on [Netlify](https://react-crash-js-mastery.netlify.app/).
+You can also check the [video demo from YouTube](https://youtu.be/8S8tFoEDz_w).

 ## 🔥 Demo